Subaru Natsuki: Reception

-In another article centered around Subaru, Manga.Tokyo compared the differences between the light novel and the anime based on how he deals with a suicide in order to undo Ram's death; the direction from the anime showing Subaru's psychological state and the way his suicide was highly praised for making his suicide look more realistic than the original printed version.
+In another article centered around Subaru, Manga.Tokyo compared the differences between the light novel and the anime based on how he deals with a suicide in order to undo Rem's death; the direction from the anime showing Subaru's psychological state and the way his suicide was highly praised for making his suicide look more realistic than the original printed version.
 Manga.Tokyo notes that Subaru's attempts at saving others through his own deaths made the Japanese audience appreciate him more.
 The writer feels Subaru's deaths were gruesome and compared them to Puella Magi Madoka Magica's.
 The site also compared Subaru with Konosuba's main character Kazuma Sato due to their similar situations as they find themselves in different worlds.
 However, rather than focusing on quests like other isekai stories, the two series are more character-driven.
 The similarities between Subaru and Kazuma led to more parallelism in Isekai Quartet which Anime News Network found hilarious.
 Crunchyroll also stated that despite the multiple attention given to romances involving Subaru with other characters, his relationship with Emilia proved to be more appealing based on Subaru's progression as a character and the mutual help they give each other, something which other couples failed to deliver.